What is the course about?

 Students should have studied French for at least 5 years recently or have an equivalent knowledge of the language.

-It is also essential that you have knowledge of more complex grammar terminology such as: the subjunctive, the conditional, direct and indirect speech, pronouns.
+It is also essential that you have knowledge of more complex grammar terminology such as: the subjunctive, the conditional, the active and passive forms, pronouns.

 How will I be taught, and will there be any work outside the class?